react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 };
 ```

-When using a custom header, it's recommended set the `headerMode` option on the navigator to `screen`.
-You should also specify a height in `headerStyle` to avoid glitches:
+By default, there is one floating header which renders headers for multiple screens on iOS.
+These headers include animations to smoothly switch to one another.
+When using a custom header, it's recommended set the `headerMode` option on the navigator to `screen` so that you don't have to implement animations.

 ```js
 headerStyle: {